he, him, his

 In 2021, I opened a private therapy practice designed to help trans people recover from trauma.
 I am a Registered Social Worker (RSW) with the Ontario College of Social Workers and Social Service Workers.
 I have a Bachelor of Arts in Social Work from University of Portland and a Master of Social Work from Toronto Metropolitan University.

 I am grateful to be invited by The Cultural Recovery Centre of Cat Lake First Nation ᐱᔑᐎᓴᑲᐃ ᑲᓂᒃ to build strong, healing relationships with community members for body, mind, emotion, and spirit.
+Healing is not linear and it is not something to be completed.
+Healing is a process of restoring your connection to yourself, the land, community, and ancestors.
+I am committed to working in a way that is culturally safe with immense authenticity.

 I am a registered NIHB mental health provider.
 First Nations and Inuit trans people with status are eligible for 20-42 sessions of trauma therapy with me each year at no cost.